Beautiful Carpet Requires Care

 - Warning: do not scrub or use a brush.
 Bristles and scrubbing can damage carpet.
 Fraying and texture change are the likely results.

 - Use a CRI Certified Seal of Approval carpet cleaning product to treat the spot or stain.
 Though these have been laboratory tested, you should still pretest any cleaner on a scrap of carpet or in an out-of-the-way area of your carpet.

 - Follow the product’s directions carefully.
 More is not better.
 Apply a small amount of the cleaner to a white cloth and work in gently, from the edges to the center.
 Blot; don’t scrub.
 You may need to do this several times to remove the spot.
 After the spot is gone, blot the area with clear water once or more to remove any remaining product.

 What if you don’t have a CRI-approved carpet cleaner handy?
 Try one of the remedies from our Spot Solver.

-Do you have a pet?
+Does your facility allow pets?
 You can combat pet odors and stains in many ways:

-- Use small hand extractors for quick cleanups of pet accidents, but remember that these quick clean ups don’t take the place of periodic deep cleaning.
+- Use small hand extractors for quick cleanups of pet accidents, but remember that these quick clean-ups don’t take the place of periodic deep cleaning.